 Situated in the heart of the Old Town Square, Town Hall cannot be missed by any tourist visiting Tallinn.
 It looks great from the outside and it is quite interesting from the inside.
 You can learn there some interesting facts about the history of Estonia.

 What I liked the most about Town Hall is that we could take awesome photos of an Old Town from there.

 Fun Things to do in Tallinn Estonia #8

 Open Air Museum

 Open Air Museum is located at the Baltic Sea and surrounded by the forest.
-You can breathe the fresh air, enjoy the quiet time close to the nature and sightseeing in the same time.
-How awesome is that? 🙂
+You can breathe the fresh air, enjoy the quiet time close to nature and sightseeing at the same time.
+How awesome is that?

 Skip the lines and book your Open Air museum Tallinn sightseeing tour online.